Hydrant Flushing Facts & Frequently Asked Questions

 Is my water safe?

-Your water is safe.
-Although your water may be discolored during hydrant flushing and may look unclear or tinted, the water is not harmful or contaminated.
+Although your water may be discolored during hydrant flushing and may look unclear or tinted, your water is safe and is not harmful or contaminated.
 The water is safe to use and consume, however it may stain laundry.
 The main component of the discoloration of the water during hydrant flushing is caused by iron deposits from inside the water mains.
-The source of the iron is naturally occurring from ground water wells and deposits in the ductile iron pipe that make up the underground water system.
+The source of the iron is naturally occurring from ground water and deposits in the ductile iron pipe that make up the water distribution system.

 Does my water get tested regularly?

 The Borough of Keyport is required by the U.S. Environmental Protection Agency (USEPA) and the New Jersey Department of Environmental Protection (NJDEP) to test the water in our system throughout the year.
+Chlorine levels and pH are monitored daily.
 To ensure the highest possible quality of water and in accordance with regulations, samples are collected from areas throughout the water system each month and tested for bacteriological contamination.
 The results of these tests are outlined in the annual Water Quality Report (sometimes called the Consumer Confidence Report) available on the Keyport website at www.keyportonline.com/water.
 The most recent report shows Keyport water complies with all required testing parameters.

 Why is my water is discolored, but my neighbor didn’t notice any discoloration?

-If you are home when the flushing is going on and you turn on your water it may be discolored because you are drawing in the water as the distribution system is being flushed and stirring up the minerals and iron.
+If you are home when the flushing is going on and you turn on your water it may be discolored because you are drawing in the water as the distribution system is being flushed and stirring up the iron and mineral deposits.
 If your neighbors turned on their tap when no flushing is occurring, they most likely will not notice any discoloration.

 What should I do if my water is discolored?